MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migration-azure-migrate-hci-overview.md

 Here are the benefits of using Azure Migrate to migrate your on-premises VMs to Azure Stack HCI.
 This solution:

-- Requires no prep for your source VMs including installation of agents on them prior to migration.
+- Requires no prep for your source VMs including installation of agents prior to migration.
 - Provides the control plane via the Azure portal.
 You can use the portal to start, run, and track your migration to Azure.
 - Keeps the data flow local, from on-premises Hyper-V to Azure Stack HCI.
 - Results in a minimal downtime for the VMs running on your on-premises servers.

 ## Migration components

 With Azure Migrate, you can choose to migrate your data from your on-premises Hyper-V environment to Azure or to your on-premises Azure Stack HCI cluster.

-The following diagram shows the migration process for your on-premises Azure Stack HCI cluster:
+The following diagram shows the migration process to your on-premises Azure Stack HCI cluster:

 :::image type="content" source="./media/migration-azure-migrate-hci-overview/azure-migrate-workflow-1.png" alt-text="Diagram that shows a high-level workflow for migration using Azure Migrate.":::